 SEC.
-331. FINDINGS AND ACTION ON COLOMBIAN ARTICLES.
+331. FINDINGS AND ACTION ON PANAMANIAN ARTICLES.

-(a) EFFECT OF IMPORTS.-If, in any investigation initiated under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
+- (a) Effect of Imports.-If, in any investigation initiated under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
 2251 et seq.), the Commission makes an affirmative determination (or a determination which the President may treat as an affirmative determination under such chapter by reason of section 330(d) of the Tariff Act of 1930 (19 U.S.C.
-1330(d)), the Commission shall also find (and report to the President at the time such injury determination is submitted to the President) whether imports of the Colombian article are a substantial cause of serious injury or threat thereof.

-(b) Presidential Determination Regarding Colombian Arti-CLES.-In determining the nature and extent of action to be taken under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
-2251 et seq.), the President may exclude from the action Colombian articles with respect to which the Commission has made a negative finding under subsection (a).
+1330(d))), the Commission shall also find (and report to the President at the time such injury determination is submitted to the President) whether imports of the Panamanian article are a substantial cause of serious injury or threat thereof. - (b) Presidential Determination Regarding Imports of Pan-AMANIAN ARTICLES.-In determining the nature and extent of action to be taken under chapter 1 of title II of the Trade Act of 1974 (19 U.S.C.
+2251 et seq.), the President may exclude from the action Panamanian articles with respect to which the Commission has made a negative finding under subsection (a).

-TITLE IV-PROCUREMENT
+TITLE IV-MISCELLANEOUS